Understanding How Many Accidental Deaths Per Year Occur

 Statisticians categorize deaths into three categories: unintentional, intentional, and natural.
 Natural deaths happen when someone dies from a disease, illness, or infection.
 Intentional deaths result from homicide or suicide.
 Unintentional deaths, also called accidental deaths, result from preventable or avoidable causes.

 This last category covers many causes of death.
-Car accidents, falls, and even accidental drug overdoses fall within this category.
+Car accidents, falls, which can involve premises liability, and even accidental drug overdoses fall within this category.
 Statistics gathered by the National Safety Council tell you how many accidental deaths per year occur and your lifetime odds of dying in an accident.

 The Early Years: Accidental Death Statistics